-If you enroll for the first time and make no investment direction election (whether through active enrollment or automatic enrollment), your future employee and Company matching contributions (if you have completed a year of VESTING SERVICE) will be invested automatically in one of the BlackRock LifePath Index Funds (the BlackRock LifePath Index Fund that most closely matches your RETIREMENT year - based on the Plan's normal retirement age of 65).
+If you enroll for the first time and make no investment direction election (whether through active enrollment or automatic enrollment), your future employee and Company matching contributions (if you have completed a year of vesting service) will be invested automatically in one of the BlackRock LifePath Index Funds (the BlackRock LifePath Index Fund that most closely matches your retirement year - based on the Plan's normal retirement age of 65).
 A new investment direction election is required if you would like to direct your future contributions to other funds.

-You can change the investment directions for future employee contributions and Company matching contributions at any time.
+You can change the investment direction that applies to both your future employee and Company matching contributions at any time.